ChristianSilvermoon/StrawberryPack/README.md

 ### Adds New Features

+- Destructive Projectiles!
-- Arrows shatter glass panes and flower pots!
+Arrows and tridents shatter glass panes and flower pots!
-(can be toggled off with `/function strawberry:gamerule/arrows_shatter/false` for those that don't want that!)
+(can be toggled off with `/function strawberry:gamerule/destructive_projectiles/false` for those that don't want that!)

 - Hot Tools!
 Fire Aspect or the appropriate Golden Tool (Because gold needs a little love) will drop most items in their smelted states (unless you have silk touch).
 This means digging up sand with a Fire Aspect Sword or Golden Shovel will drop *glass*.